ultravnc/UltraVNC/cmake/readme.txt

 # New (if doesn't exist)
 %QTDIR%\bin
 %QTDIR%\lib

+# Uninstall the vcpkg optional package from your Visual Studio instance (see VCPKG_README.txt if you want knowing why).
+# Edit Windows system environment variable
+# New (if doesn't exist)
+Variable name	: VCPKG_ROOT
+Variable value	: C:\source\vcpkg

+# Adding to Path
+%VCPKG_ROOT%

+Restart your computer.

 # Same steps before the cmake invocation as above (Section: # Windows with cmake, generate Visual Studio project files)